 Interns are also required to gain experience in consultation and develop interdisciplinary communication skills.
-Trainees are required to be involved in the formulation of one Initial Behavioral Intervention (IBI), which includes facilitating the IBI meeting with members of the referring treatment team, developing and writing the IBI and associated progress note, training staff, and tracking/documenting IBI data for 8 consecutive weeks.
-Additionally, interns will collaborate with unit staff to complete one certification for commitment, including conducting the case conference and writing the certificate with their unit psychologist, or writing one Forensic Review Board (FRB) report, presenting pertinent information and recommendations to the FRB.
+Trainees are required to be involved in the formulation of one Initial Behavioral Intervention (IBI), which includes facilitating the IBI meeting with members of the referring treatment team, developing and writing the IBI and associated progress note, training staff, and tracking/documenting IBI data for eight consecutive weeks.

+Other consultation experiences include collaboration with unit treatment team members to complete one certification for commitment, including conducting the case conference and writing the certificate with their unit psychologist, or completion of one Forensic Review Board (FRB) report, presenting pertinent information and recommendations to the FRB relating to treatment of an individual adjudicated Not Guilty by Reason of Insanity (NGRI).